-The major in Fashion Design offers qualified students the opportunity to prepare for positions as designers, assistant designers, technical designers, stylists, or fashion executives.
-Curriculum below is for the entering class of fall 2020.
+The Fashion Design one year AAS program offers qualified students the opportunity to prepare for positions as designers, assistant designers, technical designers, or stylists.
+Through the application of design knowledge and experiential learning, the students develop their unique sense of aesthetics.
+Successful students will be able to adapt and apply their acquired knowledge to the evolving fashion industry, related design fields, and other creative careers.
+Curriculum below is for the entering class of fall 2021.